-Manager Maloney leaves Hibs after four months
+Manager Maloney sacked by Hibs after four months

-Shaun Maloney leaves Hibernian manager job after four months
+Hibernian: Shaun Maloney sacked as manager after four months

 Last updated on .From the section Hibernian

-Shaun Maloney has departed as Hibernian manager after only four months in the role, with chairman Ron Gordon saying "ultimately, it didn't work out".
+Shaun Maloney has been sacked as Hibernian manager after only four months, with chairman Ron Gordon saying "ultimately, it didn't work out".

-The 39-year-old former Scotland midfielder was appointed on 20 December after the sacking of Jack Ross.
+The 39-year-old former Scotland midfielder was appointed on 20 December after the dismissal of Jack Ross.

 But his side missed out on a top-six finish in the Scottish Premiership and lost Saturday's Scottish Cup semi-final to city rivals Heart of Midlothian.